Alex L. Andrade Jr., PsyD

 I have been providing treatment to people for over 10 years.
 I help individuals manage a range of psychological and psychosocial issues, including depression, anxiety, trauma, stress, life changes, grief, health-related issues, relationship issues, and substance use disorders.
 I am licensed as a clinical psychologist in both California and Illinois and have worked in urban as well as rural settings.
 I primarily provide treatment to adults, although I occasionally provide treatment to adolescents and young adults, typically 12 years and older.
 Also, I provide treatment to individuals who are seeking psychotherapy for the first time as well as people who have previously been involved in treatment.
 I provide psychotherapy that is brief and short-term, including meeting for several sessions to address specific issues as well as more long-term psychotherapy addressing ongoing mental health issues.
 I adapt my approach to treatment based on what you are experiencing, the type of treatment you are seeking, and what I believe might help you achieve the goals you are striving toward.

 In addition to providing individual psychotherapy, I also have extensive experience providing behavioral health treatment as part of an interdisciplinary team, which consists of working directly with medical providers.
 I incorporate this experience throughout my treatment approach as the mind and the body are connected and we must not just focus on mental health but overall health and well-being.
 I have also been a board member of the Sacramento Valley Psychological Association (SVPA), an organization consisting of psychologists in the Sacramento area.
 As a previous board member of SVPA, I have conducted continuing education trainings for therapists and students on topics including an overview of racial microaggressions, multidisciplinary treatment of type 2 diabetes, and primary care behavioral health services.
-Currently, I am a board member of Tavana Inc., a community based non-profit mental health organization that is dedicated to enriching the lives of individuals and families seeking support to live healthier, with more awareness to focus on happiness, wellbeing, and success.
-Also, I have taught undergraduate college courses, including an abnormal psychology class at Sacramento State University and a course about racism and discrimination at Roosevelt University.
+Also, I was a board member of Tavana Inc., a community based non-profit mental health organization that is dedicated to enriching the lives of individuals and families seeking support to live healthier, with more awareness to focus on happiness, wellbeing, and success.
+I have also taught undergraduate college courses, including an abnormal psychology class at Sacramento State University and a course about racism and discrimination at Roosevelt University.
 I have also been a guest presenter at local schools, including speaking to kids and young adults, with the goal of informing them about psychology and how to pursue a career related to psychology.
 Teaching and conducting trainings require that I continually educate myself and stay informed about important psychological topics.
 I believe these experiences add to my overall knowledge and strengthen my clinical abilities, therefore contributing to the psychotherapy I provide to individuals.